durrantlab/autogrow4/tutorial/TUTORIAL.md

     the vars.json file from the AutoGrow4 run.
 Example mol_name:
     `Gen_5_Cross_203131 or Gen_4_Mutant_7_802531`.
 Can also be provided as full-name ie: (`Gen_2_Mutant_7_97143`)`Gen_4_Mutant_7_802531`
-4. `--complimentary_mol_directory` str.
-If using a custom complimentary molecule library for mutations this path is required.
-If not the script will try to autodetect the location of the predefined complimentary_mol_directory.
+4. `--complementary_mol_directory` str.
+If using a custom complementary molecule library for mutations this path is required.
+If not the script will try to autodetect the location of the predefined complementary_mol_directory.
-    Many molecules generated by mutation will required the complimentary molecule that helped spawn them.
+    Many molecules generated by mutation will required the complementary molecule that helped spawn them.
 5. `--source_compound_file` str: Required.
 This is the source .smi file used to seed generation zero of the AutoGrow4 run.
 This is an essential file.